natenka/pyneng-book-en/docs/source/exercises/15_exercises.rst

 To get this result, use regular expressions.

-Check function with config_r1.txt file.
+Check the operation of the function using the example of the config_r1.txt file.

-Please note that in this case you can skip checking the correctness of IP address, address ranges, etc., since command output is processed, not user input.
+Please note that in this case, you can not check the correctness of the IP address, address ranges, and so on, since the command output from network device is processed, not user input.

 Task 15.1b
 ~~~~~~~~~~~~~

-Check get_ip_from_cfg() function from 15.1a task based on config_r2.txt.
+Check the get_ip_from_cfg function from task 15.1a on the config_r2.txt configuration.

-Note that there are two IP addresses assigned to interface e0/1:
+Note that there are two IP addresses assigned on the e0/1 interface:

 ::